Official websites use .gov

-Open source software that has at least one non-governmental use, and has been or is available to the public, is commercial software.
+Open source software that has at least one non-governmental use, and is licensed to the public, is commercial software.
 If it is already available to the public and is used unchanged, it is usually COTS.

-U.S. law governing federal procurement (U.S. Code Title 41, Chapter 7, Section 403) defines "commercial item" as including "Any item, other than real property, that is of a type customarily used by the general public or by non-governmental entities for purposes other than governmental purposes (i.e., it has some non-government use), and (i) Has been sold, leased, or licensed to the general public; or (ii) Has been offered for sale, lease, or license to the general public ...".
-Thus, as long as the software has at least one non-governmental use, software released (or offered for release) to the public is a commercial item for procurement purposes.
+U.S. law governing federal procurement U.S. Code Title 41, Section 103 defines “commercial product” as including “a product, other than real property, that— (A) is of a type customarily used by the general public or by nongovernmental entities for purposes other than governmental purposes; and (B) has been sold, leased, or licensed, or offered for sale, lease, or license, to the general public…”.
+Thus, as long as the software has at least one non-governmental use, software licensed (or offered for license) to the public is a commercial product for procurement purposes.

-Similarly, U.S. Code Title 41, Chapter 7, Section 431 defines the term "Commercially available off-the-shelf (COTS) item"; software is COTS if it is (a) a "commercial item", (b) sold in substantial quantities in the commercial marketplace, and (c) is offered to the Government, without modification, in the same form in which it is sold in the commercial marketplace.
+Similarly, U.S. Code Title 41, Section 104 defines the term “Commercially available off-the-shelf (COTS) item”; software is COTS if it is (a) a “commercial product”, (b) sold in substantial quantities in the commercial marketplace, and (c) is offered to the Federal Government, without modification, in the same form in which it is sold in the commercial marketplace.
 Thus, OSS available to the public and used unchanged is normally COTS.

-There are many other reasons to believe OSS is commercial software:
+There are many other reasons to believe nearly all OSS is commercial software:

 It is important to understand that open source software is commercial software, because there are many laws, regulations, policies, and so on regarding commercial software.
 Failing to understand that open source software is commercial software would result in failing to follow the laws, regulations, policies, and so on regarding commercial software.

-Similarly, it requires preliminary market research to determine "whether there are commercial items or, to the extent that commercial items suitable to meet the agency’s needs are not available, nondevelopmental items other than commercial items available" that "(A) meet the agency’s requirements; (B) could be modified to meet the agency’s requirements; or (C) could meet the agency’s requirements if those requirements were modified to a reasonable extent."
-This market research should occur "before developing new specifications for a procurement by that agency; and before soliciting bids or proposals for a contract in excess of the simplified acquisition threshold."
+Similarly, it requires preliminary market research to determine “whether there are commercial services or commercial products or, to the extent that commercial products suitable to meet the agency’s needs are not available, nondevelopmental items other than commercial items available” that “(A) meet the agency’s requirements; (B) could be modified to meet the agency’s requirements; or (C) could meet the agency’s requirements if those requirements were modified to a reasonable extent.”
+This market research should occur “before developing new specifications for a procurement by that agency; and before soliciting bids or proposals for a contract in excess of the simplified acquisition threshold.”